Marisa Galvany: Biography

 In 1973, Galvany filmed her acclaimed Lady Macbeth, in Macbeth, for the Canadian Broadcasting Company, opposite Louis Quilico.
 That same year she made her first appearance with the Philadelphia Lyric Opera Company as Aida with Pier Miranda Ferraro as Radamès, Joann Grillo as Amneris, and Gianfranco Rivoli conducting.
 In 1974 she made her first appearance at the New Orleans Opera opening the 1974–1975 season as Rachel in Fromental Halévy's La Juive with Richard Tucker as Eléazar.
 She returned to open the company's next two consecutive seasons as Aida and Valentine in Les Huguenots, the latter production with Rita Shane and Susanne Marsee.
 She later returned to New Orleans to sing Salomé in Jules Massenet's Hérodiade.

 Galvany made her debut at the Metropolitan Opera in 1979, in the title role of Norma.
 In 1985, the singing-actress sang Gertrud in Hänsel und Gretel and Ortrud in Lohengrin on tour with the company, then the Kostelnička in Jenůfa during the Fall Season in the theatre.
 At the Cincinnati Opera, she appeared in Turandot (with Theyard) and Salome (with Ticho Parly as Herod).

 During the mid-1980s, Galvany began to add mezzo-soprano roles to her repertoire.
 She sang Amneris in Aida at the Cincinnati Opera in 1985.
 In 1992 she sang the title role in Bizet's Carmen with the New York Grand Opera.
 (NYGO) She performed frequently with the NYGO up into the early 2000s.

 On the international stage Galvany has appeared at the Opern- und Schauspielhaus Frankfurt, the Liceu, the Great Theatre, Warsaw, the National Theatre in Prague, and the National Theatre in Belgrade among others.
 She has also sung in operas in Brazil and Venezuela.

+Galvany married George Kornbluth, an accountant, and is mother of Sally Kornbluth, a scientist and the 18th president of the Massachusetts Institute of Technology.